 Admission to the MBA program is highly selective and is based upon a combination of professional work experience, prior academic grades, Graduate Management Admissions Test (GMAT) scores, letters of recommendation, and an interview.
 Please refer to the "Graduate Admissions" chapter in this catalog.
-Applicants are required to send a copy of their recent resume along with the completed application Two letters of recommendation should be sent to the Director of Recruitment & Admissions, Graduate & Executive Programs.
+Applicants are required to provide a copy of their recent resume along with a completed application.
+Two letters of recommendation should be sent to the Office of Graduate Studies.
 For the Executive MBA program, one of these letters must be from the applicant's direct manager.
-Executive MBA applicants must also have a minimum of five years of professional experience.
-Students in the MBA program are admitted for initial enrollment in either the fall (September) or spring (February) semester.
+The GMAT is not required for the Executive MBA, however Executive MBA applicants must have a minimum of 5 years of professional work experience.

+Students in the MBA program are admitted for initial enrollment in either the fall (August), spring (February), or summer (June) semesters.
 Admissions decisions are made on a rolling basis throughout the year.
 To expedite consideration for admission, applications should be submitted by February 1 for full-time applicants seeking financial aid, May 1 for applicants seeking fall admission (including Executive MBA applicants), and November 1 for applicants seeking spring admission.
-Admission decisions may be made after these dates if space is still available: however, students are strongly encouraged to apply early.
+Admission decisions may be made after these dates if space is still available; however, students are strongly encouraged to apply early.
+An admission deposit is required upon notification of admission (\$300 MBA, \$500 Executive MBA).

-Candidates for admission need not have majored in any specific undergraduate field; however, students entering the MBA program are assumed to possess basic skills in written and oral communication, mathematics (normally one year at the college level) and computer usage (word processing spreadsheets, e-mail, internet, and research based on electronic scholarly resources) Students deficient in any of these areas are encouraged to enroll in appropriate credit and non-credit courses.
+Candidates for admission need not have majored in any specific undergraduate field; however, students entering the MBA program are assumed to possess basic skills in written and oral communication, mathematics (normally one year at the college level) and computer usage (word processing, spreadsheets, e-mail, internet, and research based on electronic scholarly resources).
+Students deficient in any of these areas are encouraged to enroll in appropriate credit and non-credit courses.

 Candidates for the MBA degree must complete 48 credit hours, divided into core courses (18 hours), other required courses (12 hours), and elective courses (18 hours).
-The EMBA Faculty Committee specifies specialized courses beyond the core and required curriculum.
+The EMBA Committee specifies specialized courses beyond the core and required curriculum.
+The MBA committee specifies specialized courses beyond the core and required curriculum for the on-site MBA programs.